SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 Note that `CuArrays` are supported by `GenericFactorization` in the "normal" way.
 The following are non-standard GPU factorization routines.

+!!! note

+    Using this solver requires adding the package LinearSolveCUDA.jl

-- `GPUOffloadFactorization()`: An offloading technique used to GPU-accelerate CPU-based computations.
+- `CudaOffloadFactorization()`: An offloading technique used to GPU-accelerate CPU-based computations.
 Requires a sufficiently large `A` to overcome the data transfer costs.